EmadRizk-db/kafka-spark-rtm-lakebase/README.md

 2. Open and run the notebooks in order:
    - `2-read-kafka-store-to-lakebase-realtime` in order to start the stream read path
    - `1-create-and-save-test-data-to-kafka-read-topic` in order to start writing to upstream Kafka topic which will be the downstream source
-3. Follow the instructions in each notebook to configure Kafka endpoints and Delta Lake destinations.
+3. Follow the instructions in each notebook to configure Kafka endpoints and Lakebase destinations.

 ## Requirements